-Employment of building and grounds cleaning and maintenance occupations is projected to grow 5 percent over the next ten years, faster than the average for all occupations, adding about 279,500 new jobs.
+Employment of building and grounds cleaning and maintenance occupations is projected to grow 7 percent over the next ten years, about as fast as the average for all occupations, adding about 386,800 new jobs.
 More workers will be needed to keep up with increasing demand for lawn care, landscaping, and cleaning services from large institutions, including universities and corporate campuses.
 Many aging or busy homeowners also require these services to help maintain their properties.

 The median annual wage for building and grounds cleaning and maintenance occupations is $29,940, which is lower than the median annual wage for all occupations of $41,950.

-Grounds maintenance workers ensure that the grounds of houses, businesses, and parks are attractive, orderly, and healthy.
+Grounds maintenance workers ensure that the grounds of houses, businesses, parks, and urban infrastructure are attractive, orderly, and healthy in order to provide a pleasant outdoor environment.

 Janitors and building cleaners keep many types of buildings clean, orderly, and in good condition.